thoughtbot/belt/README.md

 ## Usage

+This package is not yet available on NPM.
+For now, you can run the CLI locally Only the scaffolding is in place right now.

 Ensure you have a recent version of Node.js installed, then install dependencies:

 ```
 yarn install
 ```

-Only the scaffolding is in place right now.
-Some example commands:
+Then, run some commands, eg.:

 ```
-> yarn suspenders react-native eslint
+> bin/belt eslint
-> yarn suspenders react-native prettier
+> bin/belt prettier
 ```

 ## Contributing